 During his tenure, Kraushaar was deeply involved in the building process, and in 1963, he was honored with the Layman Honor Award of the American Institute of Architects, Middle Atlantic Region, in "recognition of outstanding contribution to the improvement of the architectural climate of the Baltimore community" through his efforts in developing Goucher College.
 Kraushaar was truly the builder of Goucher's Towson campus.
 He oversaw the development from only one completed building when he became president in 1948 to over 17 buildings upon his retirement in 1967.

 With the completion of Stimson Hall in 1966, the building drive that had occupied all of Kraushaar's administration ended.
-In the mid eighties, under President Dorsey, a long term plan calling for gradual renovation and the construction of new buildings was implemented.
+In the mid eighties, under President Dorsey, a long-term plan calling for gradual renovation and the construction of new buildings was implemented.
 In the early nineties, a new arts center and athletic facility were built in response to the decision of the College to become co-ed in 1986.
 In addition, the existing academic and residential buildings were renovated and updated and many were also expanded.
 In the new millennium, as a result of a growing student body, Goucher built two more residence halls and in the fall of 2009 completed construction of the Athenaeum.
-This building, both in location and use now serves as the center of campus activity with an open forum, cafe, art gallery, comunity service center, a commuters' lounge, and ample meeting space.
-In addition, the main portion of the Athenaeum is a new library, replacing the Julia Rogers Library which will be renovated into academic space.
+This building, both in location and use now serves as the center of campus activity with an open forum, cafe, art gallery, community service center, a commuters' lounge, and ample meeting space.
+In addition, the main portion of the Athenaeum is a new library, replacing the Julia Rogers Library which was renovated into academic space.

 VI.
 The Spirit of Goucher

 Although the campus is now only 297 acres, it cannot be denied that the spirit first manifested in 1921, when the original 421 acres was purchased, still continues.
-The architecture and overall development of the campus has received many awards over the years, and in 2007, it joined Gouchers former campus on the National Register of Historic Places.
-Goucher's buildings, old and new, continue to honor the idea outlined in 1938, that the campus reflect the natural beauty of the land and provide an informal positive learning environment.
+The architecture and overall development of the campus has received many awards over the years, and in 2007, it joined the former campus on the National Register of Historic Places.
+Goucher College's buildings, old and new, continue to honor the idea outlined in 1938, that the campus reflect the natural beauty of the land and provide an informal positive learning environment.